 Meanwhile, the occipital lobe is found at the back of the brain and is primarily responsible for the processing of visual information.
 The primary visual cortex is responsible for receiving information from the retinas in the eyes and then interpreting that information for use.

 The parietal lobe is found on top of the brain and it is thought to be responsible for the perception of various stimuli, orientation, movement, and recognition.
-The parietal lobe is home to the somatosensory cortex, which enables the body senses to be processed and relevant information extracted from them.
+The parietal lobe is home to the somatosensory cortex, which enables the body’s senses to be processed and relevant information extracted from them.

 The temporal lobe perceives auditory information and it is further associated with speech and memory.
 The hippocampus is found in the temporal lobe, and the hippocampus is responsible for handling memories.
 Damage to this area of the brain is likewise associated with memory problems and language deficiencies.
 The pituitary gland is connected to the hypothalamus by a region known as the pituitary stalk.
-The pituitary gland is responsible for controlling the endocrine glands within the body, and it secretes hormones which stimulate and control sexual development, fight off disease, handle stress, and control the growth of muscles and bones.
+The pituitary gland is responsible for controlling the endocrine glands within the body, and it secretes hormones that stimulate and control sexual development, fight off disease, handle stress, and control the growth of muscles and bones.

 The Cerebral Cortex